team-lab/longoption/README.md

 ### parse option (from environment variables)

-parse option set from environment names 'LONGOPTION'.
+Parse option set from environment names 'LONGOPTION'.

-  * if `--import` is setted, import option value from environment.
+  * If `--import` is set, import option value from environment.
-  * if `--prefix PREFIX` dose set, export value has prefix.
+  * If `--prefix PREFIX` is set, export value has prefix.
-  * if `--stop STOPWORD` dose set, stop option parsing after it.
+  * If `--stop STOPWORD` is set, stop option parsing after it.
+  * If `--help-flag` is set, If the flag is set, you can display the help text and exit the program.
+    * `--help-exit HELP_EXIT` allows you to set the exit code at the end of the help display, default is `0`
+  * If `--unknown-option-exit-code UNKNOWN_OPTION_EXIT_CODE` is set, if an item not defined in the help text is specified as an argument, the program is terminated.
+For example, specify `-1`.
+     * You can change the message at the end by specifying `--unknown-option-exit-message UNKNOWN_OPTION_EXIT_MESSAGE`.
+The default is 'Unknonw options:'.

 #### example